- Genome Browser

 URL to a gene symbol (e.g., TP53, MTOR, KRAS) and add the parameter

 singleSearch=knownCanonical.
 For example, the following link will open the

 Genome Browser for the hg19 human assembly at the position of TP53 on the knownCanonical dataset

 You can also link directly to gene description pages from the URL.
 Instead of a position search,

 to 'hgGene' will open up the Genome Browser description page containing protein function,

 expression profile, and links to additional information for the gene TP53.

 The hgsid is a temporary user ID that stores setting and custom track information in the URL.
 Including it in any shared URLs is a privacy concern, and it should be removed when constructing any links to the Genome Browser.
+Most significantly, it will change after you share it.
+Anyone using it will see that last thing you did, not what you thought you were sharing.
 Creating Saved Sessions is the recommended way to share Genome Browser information.

 For more information, please see our section on URL parameters for custom tracks.
 If you cannot find what you are looking for, please contact our active mailing list by emailing firstname.lastname@example.org.
 All messages sent to that address are publicly archived.
 If your question includes sensitive data, you may send it instead to genome-www@soe. ucsc.edu